 Henry David Thoreau had as good an eye for the telling weather detail as his mother.
-During the coldest 10 days in January, he recorded in his journal what it was like.
+He described the coldest 10 days in January in his journal.

-The weather in New England wasn’t too bad until mid-December, though plenty of snow had fallen.
-Then on December 17 the temperature plummeted to 12 below zero in Massachusetts, 16 below in Maine.
-For the rest of the winter, New England was buffeted by violent wind and 32 snowstorms.
+The weather in New England remained mild until mid-December, though plenty of snow had fallen.
+Then on December 17 the temperature plummeted to 12 below zero in Massachusetts and 16 below in Maine.
+For the rest of the winter, violent wind and 32 snowstorms buffeted New England.
 Railroad tracks were blocked, ships were wrecked and poor people suffered because food and fuel were so expensive.

 January 17 and 18 were the two coldest days recorded in New England, and the period from the 17th to the 26th was the coldest week ever.
 On the night of Jan.
-17, it was 20° below zero in Salem, Mass., with a cutting northeast wind.
+17, the temperature plunged to 20° below zero in Salem, Mass., with a cutting northeast wind.
 The cold didn’t let up much, and the next day, a Sunday, snow began to fall.

 On Jan.
 18, Thoreau wrote in his journal: